 In the spirit of advancing the state of the art of evaluating social change movements (a very undeveloped art at this point), I would put forward three criteria for evaluating the effectiveness of this particular movement at this particular point in time.
 I base these solely on my own understanding of OWS as gleaned from the media and reading the signs, and not any insider knowledge.

-3) Growing influence of the movement.
+3) Evaluating Occupying Wall Street would mean legitimizing the growing influence of the movement.
 It may not be realistic to expect OWS, as a protest movement, to produce specific proposals or plans for fixing the systems.
 Fixing the systems is more the job of people who own and keep the systems.
 At this point, such people haven’t felt the desirability of moving ahead with such a change agenda.
 OWS could be evaluated, then, on how well it makes its grievances known such that those with influence in policy setting circles take constructive action that closes the alleged systemic disparities at the heart of OWS’ message.
 At this point, the media have provided a good deal of coverage of this movement.
 Other signs of progress: the conversation has changed, not just in the media but also at café gatherings, tailgating events, and cocktail parties.
 As for influence that goes beyond talk into the realms where policy and practice can change, OWS hasn’t succeeded, to my knowledge, much beyond head-scratching by those in charge, who ask themselves bemusedly, “What do these people want?”

 In writing this blog, I find myself giving OWS passing grades so far, and recommending that greater effectiveness will come when OWS pushes out on the above three criteria.
 The three sort of cascade, the first enabling the second, which enables the third.
 The first is key, and so far underdeveloped, in my opinion.
 Until there’s greater movement on all three fronts, OWS is little more than a consciousness-raising event.
 Which isn’t all ineffectual…